 Will the exercise result in higher capital requirements overall?

-It is important to note that while the project aims to reduce unwarranted variability in RWAs across banks, a general increase in RWAs is not the intention.
-Nevertheless, TRIM could result in increases or decreases in capital needs for individual banks.
+The project aims to reduce unwarranted variability in risk-weighted assets across banks, not to increase risk-weighted assets in general.
+Nevertheless, TRIM could lead to increases or decreases in the capital needs of individual banks.

 How does the ECB communicate with participating banks?